Germany is one of the big dogs.

-FluentU has a great selection of authentic German videos up on the website that focus on Business German.
+FluentU has a great selection of authentic German videos that focus on Business German.
 They cover a variety of different topics and subjects that are aimed at all levels of learners, from newbies to fluent speakers.

 This program is great reinforcement for your language learning, so what are you waiting for?
 Get on board with the great business German exercises at FluentU today!
 Watching authentic German videos on business topics may just be the edge you need to finally succeed.

 Once you start with these hacks then you’ll quickly pick up on all the vocab that’ll make you a whiz in Business German.

 With your newfound business confidence, you’ll be ready to consider spending a semester abroad over there or looking for a German work placement.

 Then you can flash your skills in a thoroughly professional environment!